Disappearance of Rui Pedro Teixeira Mendonça: Institutions

 According to an evaluation by Helena Machado, investigator at the University of Minho, that has investigated this field, "The Rui Pedro case didn't mobilize the investigative police's resources that were used in the Madeleine McCann case.
 And much less captured the attention or involvement of Government members, as in the case of the British girl (...)
 [Adding the lack of contacts with power ties] all the necessary ingredients to captivate the media and audience weren't met, it contained all the ingredients to be an exceptionally noticeable criminal narrative".

 According to Dulce Rocha, president of the Child Support Institute, "The Rui Pedro case was a landmark, it sparked a bigger sensitivity to cases like this one".
 For Patrícia Cipriano, president of the Portuguese Association of Missing Children, "The police had the humility of owning that there flaws in the past, which is of great importance to change mentalities of those who investigate and the procedures used (...)
 There is a more sensitized, committed and careful attitude from the authorities (...) there are still cops that persist in the error of informing the missing child's parents that they can only accept the report 48 hours after the disappearance (...)
 [An attitude that is] inadmissible, wrong and irresponsible".

 Repercussion

 Institution

 Filomena Teixeira launched in 2007 an association for missing children, the Association of Family Members of Portuguese Missing Children.
-At the inauguration was Laurinda Meira, the mother of Rui Pereira, that disappeared in Famalicão, also in 1998.
+At the inauguration was Laurinda Meira, the mother of Rui Pereira, who disappeared in Famalicão, also in 1998.
 Two thousand children were also present.